Pujari-Raj/Paytm-Clone/Readme.md

 Project- Paytm Clone

-This is the clone of the [PAYTM](https://paytm.com/) as a task in ineuron's FSJSBootCamp Course.
+This is the clone of the [PAYTM](https://paytm.com/) which was given as a task in ineuron's FSJSBootCamp Course.

 Technologies/ Tools Used: